federicacurrodossi/optimal-route-finder/README.md

-Final exam in algorithms and data structures 2022-2023.
+Final exam for Algorithms and Data structures 2022-2023.

 Consider a highway described as a sequence of service stations.
 Each service station is located at a distance from the start of the highway, expressed in kilometers by a non-negative integer.